vedran-/VoiceCommander/README.md

 pip install .
 ```

+This will install Voice Commander and make the `vc` command available system-wide.
+The installation process sets up the necessary Python package and creates an executable entry point so you can launch the application from any terminal.

 ## Configuration

 Before using Voice Commander, you need to configure your settings in the `config.py` file: